jiyoungsim/BigQuery-NYC-Taxi-Demand--EDA-and-Prediction/README.md

   + Prediction:

   + Images of interactive plots have been added to the notebooks for easier display.
 Download and run the code to see full interactive features of the plots.
+  + This project was run in Kaggle notebook using Kaggle's public dataset BigQuery integration, which allows each Kaggle user to scan 5TB every 30 days for free (reset every 30 days).

 + **Contributions**:
   + Cleaned, transformed, and loaded data using SQL and BigQuery API Client library to conduct project with BigQuery public data in Python.